 Recently, Cuoco starred opposite Rob Lowe in the television movie “Untouchable: The Drew Peterson Story.”
 On the big screen, she was seen in the 2011 family comedy “Hop” opposite James Marsden and Russell Brand.
 Cuoco will soon be seen in “The Last Ride,” an independent film which has been screened at several film festivals throughout the country.

-Cuoco-Sweeting is a gifted tennis player who also hikes, runs, rides horses, goes to the gym and spends time with her rescue dogs.
-She is involved in several charities, including EBMRF, the Humane Society, the Elisabeth Glaser Pediatric AIDS Foundation, Animal Avengers and PETA.
+Cuoco is a gifted tennis player who also hikes, runs, rides horses, goes to the gym and spends time with her rescue dogs.
+She is involved in several charities, including EBMRF, Friends of Animals, the Humane Society, the Elisabeth Glaser Pediatric AIDS Foundation, Animal Avengers and PETA.

-Currently, Cuoco-Sweeting resides in Los Angeles.
+Currently, Cuoco resides in Los Angeles.
 Her birth date is Nov.
 30.